aurill/customer_churn_sprint/README.md

 ## **The Data Collection Process**

-After we have defined a churn event, We will obtain data on these factors as well as other factors.
-These include the customer's **ID**- a unique identifier for a sprint customer, their **Age**, the **Contract_Type** which varied from Month to Month or Annual, **Monthly_Charges** - for their sprint services,  **Tenure** - the number of years they have been at Sprint,  **Total_Charges** - which was a product of the Monthly Charges and the Tenure, Phone_Service - which measures if the customer has phone service or not, **Multiple_Lines** - if they have multiple phone lines on the sprint network, **Online_Backup** of their sprint service data, **Active_Member** - a status to indicate whether or not they are still active on the sprint network and lastly, **Customer_Complaints** - which measures whether or not a customer has complained about a sprint product or service in the past.
+After we have defined a churn event, we will obtain data on these factors as well as other factors.
+These include the customer's **ID**- a unique identifier for a sprint customer, their **Age**, the **Contract_Type** which varied from Month to Month to Annual, **Monthly_Charges** - for their sprint services charges,  **Tenure** - the number of years they have been with sprint,  **Total_Charges** - which was a product of the Monthly Charges and the Tenure, Phone_Service - which measures if the customer has phone service or not, **Multiple_Lines** - if they have multiple phone lines on the sprint network, **Online_Backup** of their sprint service data, **Active_Member** - a status to indicate whether or not they are still active on the sprint network and lastly, **Customer_Complaints** - which measures whether or not a customer has complained about a sprint product or service in the past.

 ## **Data Preprocessing**

-After the Churn data has been compiled, Data Preprocessing was done on it.
+After the Churn data had been compiled, the data preprocessing work was executed.
 This involved using Google Sheets to remove duplicate rows, dropping rows that had missing Customer IDs, missing customer complaints, active member data age, and other missing data.
 As for the missing Monthly Charges data, Tenure, and Total Charges data that were missing, imputation was done by using the formula: *Total_Charges = Monthly_Charges * Tenure* so as to preserve the number of data in the dataset.
 Additionally, the columns Contract Type, Phone Service, Multiple_Lines, Online_Backup, Active_Member, Churn, and Customer_Complaints contained 'Yes' and 'No' entries as well as 'True' and 'False' entries. *Google Excel's Find and Replace* feature was used for the binary encoding process by converting these categorical features into numerical representations (0 and 1).

 _For the Data Loading process in Google Colab:_